Scottish Independence: Labour open door to SNP deal for indyref2

-A post-election deal could be done to allow an independence referendum after the 2021 Holyrood elections if Nationalist parties win a majority, senior Scottish Labour figures have confirmed.
+A post-election deal could be done to allow an independence referendum after the 2021 Holyrood elections if Nationalist parties win a majority, senior Scottish Labour figures have indicated.

-Scottish leader Richard Leonard and Paul Sweeney, the party’s shadow Under Secretary of State for Scotland, confirmed the agreement could be hatched in exchange for the Nationalists’ support in putting Jeremy Corbyn into Downing Street if there is a hung parliament.
+Paul Sweeney, the party’s shadow Under Secretary of State for Scotland, confirmed the agreement could be hatched in exchange for the Nationalists’ support in putting Jeremy Corbyn into Downing Street if there is a hung parliament, while Scottish Labour leader Richard Leonard confirmed the party would not block a second referendum if there is a pro-independence majority after the 2016 vote.

 READ MORE: Scotland would vote for independence if Brexit goes ahead, new poll suggests